troywill1/CICDProject/README.md

 		make test
 ```

-And commit `main.yml`.
+Then commit the file `main.yml`.

 ![Alt text](/Commit_YAML.png?raw=true "Commit_YAML.png")

 Now, whenever a change is made to the repository, the build server, GitHub Actions, will run the workflow in `main.yml`.
-This is "Continuous Integration" or "CI".
+This is *Continuous Integration* or *CI*.

 ![Alt text](/Actions_Results_1.png?raw=true "Actions_Results_1.png")